 The tradeoff for using low-priority VMs is that those VMs may be preempted when no surplus capacity is available in Azure.
 For this reason, low-priority VMs are most suitable for certain types of workloads.
 Use low-priority VMs for batch and asynchronous processing workloads where the job completion time is flexible and the work is distributed across many VMs.

-Low-priority VMs are significantly less expensive than dedicated VMs.
+Low-priority VMs are offered at a significantly reduced price compared with dedicated VMs.
 For pricing details, see Batch Pricing.

-Low-priority VMs are currently in preview, and are available only for workloads running in Batch.
+Low-priority VMs are currently available only for workloads running in Batch.

 Use cases for low-priority VMs